 - Do nothing – think carefully about the applicant’s target market, is it likely to conflict with the prior trade mark?
 If there is a risk but only minimal, consider a coexistence agreement.
 This acts as a binding contract to prevent the competitor from using the prior trade mark to sell agreed products or services which might never have been achieved by opposition or infringement proceedings.

-- File an objection immediately either on paper or via the fast track opposition process – this will limit recovering your legal costs even if your objection is successful so should be done with caution and only where immediate action is essential or the applicant is flagrantly seeking to take advantage of the prior mark.
-The Trade Marks Tribunal take into account parties’ conduct when awarding costs, including failing to give the opportunity for the applicant to withdraw.
+- File an objection immediately either on paper or via the fast-track opposition process – this will limit recovering your legal costs even if your objection is successful so should be done with caution and only where immediate action is essential or the applicant is flagrantly seeking to take advantage of the prior mark.
+The Trade Marks Tribunal takes into account parties’ conduct when awarding costs, including failing to allow the applicant to withdraw.

 - File a ‘notice of intended opposition’ using form TM7a to extend the opposition period from 2 months to 3 months - this will hopefully cause the applicant to withdraw on the basis that they would rather avoid opposition proceedings.
 The TM7a should be accompanied by a letter to the applicant demanding they withdraw and giving notice that if they do not, the objector will commence opposition proceedings.
 This is almost always the most sensible option because it gives both sides the chance to withdraw without being at risk of paying the other side’s costs.
 The applicant will lose their IPO fees but that is the price for not thoroughly searching the register and dealing with potential objectors beforehand.